reddit/node-rest-cache/README.md

   be run, as we will assume the cache is stale.

-Another function, `cache.reset`, allows you to reset a single object, a list of objects, or to reset a cache entirely for a given data type.
+Another function, `cache.resetData`, allows you to reset a single object, a list of objects, or to reset a cache entirely for a given data type.
 It takes the
 arguments: